Frequently Asked Questions

 A: Congratulations!
 We are excited you’ll be joining Boxer Nation in the fall.
 Here is what you need to do:

 - Let us know!
-Fill out and submit the Confirmation Agreement, Housing Questionnaire, and Academic Interest Survey.
+Follow the steps on the admitted student page.
 Your $200 enrollment deposit can be submitted via check or credit card along with your paperwork.

 - Read up on Registration!
 Our registration website will fill you in on what you need to do to get advised and registered for your first semester of classes.